 EDI stands for Electronic Data Interchange and has been in use for some time.
 The purpose of this article is to provide an overview of the electronic data interchange method, including what it is, how it started, why firms are implementing electronic data interchange, the benefits it delivers, and the other components that comprise the process.
 This material is very useful for folks who are new to electronic data interchange technology.

-The exchange of electronic business records between the computers of business partners using a common format over the internet is referred to as “electronic data interchange.”
+The exchange of electronic data business records between the computers of business partners using a common format over the internet is referred to as “electronic data interchange.”
 Paperless exchange is also known as electronic data interchange.
 This definition is an excellent method to summarise the complete process in a few words; yet, real-time installation of a good electronic interchange system necessitates a great deal of effort and help.

 Paper vs. Electronic Data Interchange